rishipandey2/Personal-Website/README.md

 # Personal Website

 Welcome to my personal website repository!
 This website serves as an online portfolio where I showcase my projects, skills, and professional journey.
-Feel free to explore and learn more about me.
+Feel free to explore and learn more about me. it is still not completed.
+I have to add some projects in it.

 ## Features